KaiDMML/FakeNewsNet/README.md

 Twitter API keys are used for collecting data from Twitter.
 Make use of the following link to get Twitter API keys
 https://developer.twitter.com/en/docs/basics/authentication/guides/access-tokens.html

-Script make use of keys from  _tweet_keys_file.txt_ file located in `code/resources` folder.
-So the API keys needs to be updated in `tweet_keys_file.txt` file.
-Provide the keys as rows where each row represents the parts of the keys in the following order `app_key,app_secret,oauth_token,oauth_token_secret`
+Script make use of keys from  _tweet_keys_file.json_ file located in `code/resources` folder.
+So the API keys needs to be updated in `tweet_keys_file.json` file.
+Provide the keys as array of JSON object with attributes `app_key,app_secret,oauth_token,oauth_token_secret` as mentioned in sample file.

 Install all the libraries in `requirements.txt` using the following command